tsgates/arch-wiki-markdown/wiki/Gitweb.md

     systemctl restart httpd

 Or for lighttpd:

     systemctl restart lighttpd

 > Syntax highlighting

-To enable syntax highlighting with Gitweb, you have to first install the highlight package from [community]:
+To enable syntax highlighting with Gitweb, you have to first install the highlight package:

-    pacman -S highlight

 When highlight has been installed, simply add this line to your gitweb.conf: